MCHD reports deaths of 4 additional residents with COVID-19

 MACON COUNTY, Ill.
 (WCIA) — The Macon County Health Department reported the deaths of four additional residents with COVID-19.

-In a news release, health officials said the patients were three men in their 70s & 90s and a woman in her 90s.
+In a news release, health officials said the patients were two men and a woman in their 80s and another woman in her 50s.

-Of those total cases, 3,696 people have been released from isolation.
-There are currently 51 residents hospitalized with the virus and 1,631 people isolated at home.
+Of those total cases, 3,813 people have been released from isolation.
+There are 1,829 people isolated at home and 46 hospitalized with the virus.